 Shopify CLI is managed as a set of Node.js packages:

-Shopify CLI isn’t intended to be installed globally.
+If you're building a Shopify app, then you don't need to install Shopify CLI globally.
 Instead, these packages should be added as dependencies of your app.
 Using Shopify CLI this way enables a consistent development experience across environments.

 Refer to the following tutorials for additional details about creating an app that works with Shopify CLI, or to learn how to work on an existing app that uses Shopify CLI 3.0 or higher:

 Command referenceAnchor link to section titled "Command reference"

 Refer to the Shopify CLI app command reference to explore the commands available to build apps with Shopify CLI.